I saw a tweet recently that read like a blunt kick in the butt.

 If you’re not familiar with Mr. Money Mustache, his website is one of the most widely read personal finance blogs on the internet.
 MMM retired at age 30 and writes about his lifestyle of reasonable frugality, smart financial choices, and healthy and meaningful living.
 Read that post above and you’ll get the gist.

-As a bike-less* minivan owner in the suburbs, I’m nowhere near winning the “mustachian” of the year award.
+As a one-time bike-less minivan owner in the suburbs, I’m nowhere near winning the “mustachian” of the year award.
 But MMM’s obvious money advice and engaging writing style still motivate me to be wiser with money and lifestyle choices, and more elegant with my choice of words.

 The Triple Play